Sarvagya-10/hallucination/experimentation_parameters_and_methodology.md

 ---

+## Note:
-### Note: All the outputs along with code (during experiment the code was not used, prebuilt platform provided by Google AI Studio was used) for all 3 models given in separate files namely: 2.5_Flash_latest.md, 2.0_Flash.md, 2.5_Flash.md
+All the outputs along with code (during experiment the code was not used, prebuilt platform provided by Google AI Studio was used) for all 3 models given in separate files namely: 2.5_Flash_latest.md, 2.0_Flash.md, 2.5_Flash.md
+While trying to replicate the experiment, exact same answers might not come as stated in the repository due to updates.
+However, the goal of the experiment is to
+1. try to see if setting all parameters same and temparature 0 actually generates same answer,
+2. to check if LLM hallucinates
+3. to check if one instance of LLM can recognise hallucination done by another instance.
+### What might be the differences:
+1. Model can correctly answer many IMO questions.
+2. Hallucination "can" be caught and corrected by other instances.
+3. Process of generation might be same, but we do not guarantee hallucination as a concept to be traced systematically.
+To replicate hallucination is the reason why one of the hardest problems whose solutions are not wide-spread is used.